 One minute you’re in an Uber on the way to your friend’s birthday brunch, the next minute your driver has gotten into an accident.
 So what do you do now?
 Since peer-to-peer ride-hailing companies have been around for only about a decade now, there is still plenty of grey area when it comes to financial responsibilities and liability.
+Prior to the steps listed below, ensure that your uber driver pulls over.
 The smartest actions you can take following an Uber or Lyft accident are these three steps:

 First, as is the case for all car accidents, check for injuries.
-If injuries are present, call 9-1-1 or visit the hospital to get your injuries checked out (yes, even if they’re not that serious).
+If injuries are present, call 9-1-1 or visit the hospital to get your injuries checked out (yes, even if they are not that serious).
+Also, if you are injured, contact an injury lawyer to represent you so you can claim damages as a result of the accident.
+Your injury attorney will then send preservation of evidence letters (also known as spoliation letters) to the required parties.
+Depending on the state, you can sue if the ride- hailing company has tampered with or deleted this information.

 Second, Call the police to file a report.